By Kevin Glew

 The six-foot-five hurler recorded a complete-game victory in his big league debut on September 13, 1941 against the Chicago White Sox and he followed that up by pitching in 31 games for the Athletics the following year, including one start where he tossed 16 innings in a 1-0 loss.

-In Fowler’s first start upon his return from military duty, the powerful right-hander no-hit the St. Louis Browns on September 9, 1945.
-He remains the only Canadian to throw a no-hitter in the big leagues.
+In Fowler’s first start upon his return from military duty, the powerful right-hander no-hit the St. Louis Browns on September 9, 1945 to become the first Canadian to throw a no-hitter in the big leagues.

 After a two-season comeback attempt with Charleston of the American Association, Fowler settled in Oneonta, N.Y. – the hometown of his wife, Joyce – where he worked in a department store and later as the night clerk at the Oneonta Community Hotel.
 He also coached one of the town’s first Little League teams.